-The above is a very simple-sounding way of describing purge and trap.
-In reality, it entails a rather complex process.
-Purging a sample to extract analytes is a gas extraction.
+Purging a sample to extract analytes is a complex gas extraction process.
 Many factors affect the efficiency of this extraction.
 The amount of each compound purged is proportional to both its vapor pressure and its solubility in the sample.
-Both of these are, in turn, affected by the sample temperature.
+Both of these are, in turn, are affected by the sample temperature.

 diagram showing mass reaching equilibrium over time

-Consider the case of a sample sealed in a closed vial.
-Above the sample matrix is a vapor space, usually referred to as the “headspace.”
+In the case of a sample sealed in a closed vial, the sample matrix is a vapor space usually referred to as the “headspace.”
 If you allow the sample sufficient time, volatile organic compounds in the sample will migrate into the vapor space.
 After a certain period of time an equilibrium will be established; the concentration of the compounds in each phase will be stabilized.

-At this point a portion of the headspace can be removed and injected into the GC for analysis.
-The technique is known as “equilibrium analysis” or “static headspace analysis.”
+At this point, a portion of the headspace can be removed and injected into the gas chromatographer (GC) for analysis.
+This technique is known as “equilibrium analysis” or “static headspace analysis.”
 The amount of material in the vapor phase will be proportional to the partial pressure of the component.

 P= P+ P+ P+ ... + Pn = X1P1+ X2P2+ X3P3+ ... + XnPno